isabella232/mobile-services.de-DE/help/android/metrics.md

    >[!IMPORTANT]
    >
-   >Diese Metrik wird nicht automatisch in einer Analytics-Metrik gespeichert.
+   >This metric is not automatically stored in an Analytics metric.
 Sie müssen eine Verarbeitungsregel erstellen, die ein benutzerdefiniertes Ereignis zum Erfassen dieser Metrik festlegt.

    * Analytics-Kontextdaten/Target-Parameter: `a.DailyEngUserEvent`
    * Audience Manager-Signal: `c_a_DailyEngUserEvent`